Wride History, Family Crest & Coats of Arms

 Early Origins of the Wride family

-Yorkshire at Ryther, a parish, partly in the Upper, but chiefly in the Lower, division of the wapentake of Barkstone-Ash.
-CITATION[CLOSE]
+The surname Wride was first found in the West Riding of Yorkshire at Ryther, a parish, partly in the Upper, but chiefly in the Lower, division of the wapentake of Barkstone-Ash.

 The surname was also an occupational name for "a rider, trooper."
-CITATION[CLOSE]
+Another source explores the occupation more: "a forest officer, being mounted, and having the supervision of a large district."

 Kirby's Quest listed Nicholas le Ridere in Somerset, 1 Edward III (during the first year's reign of King Edward III.)
-CITATION[CLOSE]
+John le Rider was listed a Freeman or York, 2 Edward III.

 Early History of the Wride family